 - 1. Political affiliations or beliefs of the student or the student's parent; - 2.
 Mental or psychological problems of the student or the student's parent; - 3.
 Sex behavior or attitudes; - 4.
 Illegal, anti-social, self-incriminating or demeaning behavior; - 5.
 Critical appraisals of other individuals with whom the student has close family relationships; - 6.
-Legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and - 7.
+Legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers; - 7.
 Religious practices, affiliations, or beliefs of the students or the student's parent; - 8.
-Income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program).
+Income (other than that required by law to determine eligibility for participation in

-Section 8 Parental Involvement Policies:
+Section 9 Parental Involvement Policies: